wp-plugins/zedity/readme.txt

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]

-**Main reasons why Zedity is already very popular in the WordPress community:**
+**Main reasons why Zedity is already very popular with the WordPress community:**

 * **Super Easy for Anyone**: simply stated, just forget about dealing with HTML, CSS and JavaScript coding!
 With Zedity you can create your content entirely visually, as naturally as if you're sketching on a piece of paper: Zedity generates HTML5 code **automatically for you**, totally hassle-free!